Kyrobi/Cynagen/Files/Rules.md

 * You may not build any __**AFK**__ machines.

 * You are not allow to profit from strcitly VIP specific items / perks.

+* The player is not allowed to perform any action(s) if they are not actually playing the game.

 ============================================================